2017 Accomplishments

 In Government and Public Pension/Regulatory Reform, NBLC:

-• Continues to press for real public pension and retiree medical reforms
+• Continues to press for real public pension and retiree medical reforms.

-• Continues to work for real CEQA and other regulatory reforms
+• Continues to work for real CEQA and other regulatory reforms.

 In Sustainability/Environment, NBLC:

-• Partnered with other business organizations on water policy and sustainability
+• Partnered with other business organizations on water policy and sustainability.

 In Healthy Communities, NBLC:

-• Serves on the Sonoma County Health Action Council Steering Committee and Healthy Marin Partnership
+• Serves on the Healthy Marin Partnership.

-• Serves on the Petaluma Heath Care District’s CHIPA committee and subcommittees
+• Serves on the Petaluma Heath Care District’s CHIPA committee and subcommittees.

 In Connecting to the Community, NBLC:

-• Produces North Bay Policy Watch, an e-newsletter discussing topical news concerning the issues of importance about public policy priorities, NBLC members and events
+• Produces North Bay Policy Watch, an e-newsletter discussing topical news concerning the issues of importance about public policy priorities, NBLC members and events.

-• Pens Opinion Pieces for the local newspapers
+• Pens Opinion Pieces for the local newspapers.

-• Speaks at conferences and events in the North Bay and at request of groups/organizations
+• Speaks at conferences and events in the North Bay and at request of groups/organizations.

 Good Relations with Elected and Appointed Officials

 NBLC endorses candidates and ballot measures that represent the goals and values of our organization.
 NBLC has two Political Action Committees that contribute to candidates and measures that have won our support.
-In 2017, all of our candidates and ballot measures we endorsed won.

 Signature Events

-NBLC produces two Signature Events:
+NBLC produced two Signature Events:

 • Economic Insight Conference “State of the North Bay”